camercu/oscp-prep/CHEATSHEET.md

-# 1 Pentesting Cheatsheet

-Commands and short scripts that accomplish useful things for penetration testing/red teaming.
+This cheatsheet contains commands and short scripts that accomplish useful things for penetration testing/red teaming.

 Other great cheatsheets:
 - [HackTricks](https://book.hacktricks.xyz/)
 - [Red Team Experiments](https://www.ired.team/offensive-security-experiments/offensive-security-cheetsheets)
 - [Awesome Penetration Testing](https://github.com/enaqx/awesome-pentest)

-# 2 Scanning
+# 1 Scanning

-## 2.1 Rustscan
+## 1.1 Rustscan

 Rustscan is a faster way to discover all open ports and autorun nmap to do the script scanning on those ports.